Quantum-Coherent Thermodynamics: Leaf Typicality via Minimum-Variance Foliation: Abstract

 \section{Abstract}

 Equilibrium statistical ensembles commute with the Hamiltonian and thus carry no coherence in the energy eigenbasis.
-We develop a thermodynamic framework in which energy fluctuations can retain genuinely quantum-coherent contributions.
+We develop a framework in which energy fluctuations can retain genuinely quantum-coherent contributions.
 We foliate state space into ``minimum-variance leaves,'' defined by minimizing the average energy variance over all pure-state decompositions, with the minimum set by the quantum Fisher information.
 On each leaf we construct the least-biased state compatible with normalization and mean energy, defining a leaf-canonical ensemble.
 The Gibbs ensemble is recovered on the distinguished commuting leaf, while generic states are organized by their leaf label.
 This structure provides a natural setting to extend eigenstate thermalization beyond equilibrium via a ``leaf typicality'' hypothesis.
-According to that hypothesis, under unitary time evolution local observables depend only on the leaf and energy and, at all times, are reproduced by evolving a representative (pure) state drawn from the optimal ensemble.
+According to that hypothesis, local observables depend only on the leaf and energy and are reproduced by a representative pure state drawn from the optimal ensemble, whose minimized energy spread reduces the complexity of time evolution.

 \paragraph{Introduction.} Many-body quantum systems quickly exceed the reach of fully microscopic analysis, and even when such analyses are possible, their implications are most naturally read through thermodynamic lenses.
 Statistical mechanics enables this by distilling microscopic complexity into a tractable set of macroscopic properties that govern accessible observables.
 This reduction is particularly effective at equilibrium, whereas constructing an equally systematic and efficient framework out of equilibrium has been a long-standing objective since the origins of statistical mechanics~\cite{Boltzmann2003Further}.
 A central question in nonequilibrium many-body physics is how relaxation to equilibrium occurs, and what notion of equilibration is appropriate~\cite{Polkovnikov2011Colloquium,Eisert2015Quantum,Rigol2007Relaxation,Essler2016Quench}.
 This has encouraged the view that thermodynamic descriptions are, by construction, late-time descriptions.